How to Calm an Overactive Bladder – Best Foods

 Since water-soluble vitamins are flushed out of your body by fluids, it makes sense that a myth about frequent urination caused by vitamins developed.

-So, what other bladder irritants were at play?
+So, what other bladder irritants may be at play?

-It is well-known that caffeine is a diuretic, and this was a common denominator among the participants in this study.
+It is well-known that caffeine is a diuretic, and this was a common denominator among the participants in the study in question.

-By eliminating one or more of the foods from our diets in a coordinated manner we were able to identify other bladder irritants.
+By eliminating one or more of the foods from your diet in a coordinated manner you can easily identify other bladder irritants.

 The major culprits for me was the combination of honey which I added to my early morning coffee each day – along with some fruits used to make smoothies (pineapples and strawberries).